fev4/with-graphql-faunadb-cookie-auth/README.md

 Finally just run `vc pull env` to create a `.env` file locally in order to run it on your machine.

-## Closing thoughts

-I know I'm not explaining a ton of stuff in this `README` but take this as a starting point and if you feel something's missing please create an issue in this repo, and I'll gladly try to solve it or help you.
-Any improvements through PRs are also very much welcome!

 ## Credits

-This example is possible because a ton of work has been done previously by incredible talented people:
+This example is possible because prior art has made this incredibly simple, work which was done by incredible talented people:

 - Paul Patterson with his [great repo](https://github.com/ptpaterson/netlify-faunadb-graphql-auth) implementing the same cookie auth flow in Netlify.
 Thank you for the great feedback and help in Fauna's community Slack.
 Check out his [`overrideSchema.js`](https://github.com/ptpaterson/netlify-faunadb-graphql-auth/blob/master/functions/graphql/overrideSchema.js) file for an added step in schema transformation (`transformedRemoteSchema`), which filters out unneeded root fields for the client.
+You'll need that in a production environment.
-- Next.js team and their incredible examples: Apollo Server ([1](https://github.com/vercel/next.js/tree/canary/examples/api-routes-apollo-server-and-client-auth), [2](https://github.com/vercel/next.js/tree/canary/examples/api-routes-apollo-server-and-client), [3](https://github.com/vercel/next.js/tree/canary/examples/api-routes-apollo-server)).
+- Next.js team and their incredible examples for Apollo Server ([1](https://github.com/vercel/next.js/tree/canary/examples/api-routes-apollo-server-and-client-auth), [2](https://github.com/vercel/next.js/tree/canary/examples/api-routes-apollo-server-and-client), [3](https://github.com/vercel/next.js/tree/canary/examples/api-routes-apollo-server)).
-- FaunaDB team for their superb support even so I ask the silliest questions possible.
-Also your docs have improved tremendously, and I love them!
-They are incredibly helpful.
+- FaunaDB team for their superb support and [docs](https://docs.fauna.com/fauna/current/index.html).

-Thank you all